makerdao/mips/MIP10/MIP10c7-Subproposal-Template.md

  | < data source > |   < param >   |   < model >  |

 ### Supporting Evidence
 - What is wrong with the current Data Model?
 - What is better about the new Data Model?
 - If possible provide empirical evidence showing the superiority of the new data model.
 	- data
 	- graphs

 ### Oracle Address
 - Medianizer
 - Oracle Security Module (OSM)

 ### Supported Tools
-	- <tool name> <version commit hash> <link to github repo>
+- < tool name > < version commit hash > < link to github repo >

 ### Changelog
+- List of updates